gwbres/zynq7-sdr/README.md

 ###### xps-edk
   Contains the same valid IPs to use with the XPS/EDK Xilinx tool.

-  * cross-compile the drivers _drvboard.ko_ and _drvcore.ko_ and insert them on the zynq.
-  * cross-compile the userspace programs _sx1255.c_ and _iqram.c_.
-  * run the sdr.sh script on the board.

 #### help
 - - -
 ###### Embedded Linux